hbina/hbina/README.md

 Link to the repository: [hyoka](https://github.com/hbina/hyoka)

+## smolset

+Space efficient set implementation that defaults to stack allocated buffer when the number of elements is small and transform into heap allocated set when required.
+This is a fork of the original library with better fallback perforamnce (because of the mode) and more features (including their tests and documentations).

+Link to the repository: [smolset](https://github.com/hbina/smolset)

 ## pixieve-rs

 An unofficial fork of (an abandoned) an unofficial library to interface with the `pixiv` image hosting website.
 I am planning on using this to create a GUI for `pixiv`.
 It is quite hard to reverse engineer the various `Python` libraries for its API because `pixiv` does not officially document them.